danfloben/SaleProducts.Applications/README.md

 # SaleProducts.Applications

-Guide to Clone, Compile, and Run a .NET Core Web API Project AgencyApp
+Guide to Clone, Compile, and Run a .NET 6 Web

 ## Cloning the Project
 1. Clone the project repository from GitHub or another remote repository.